A discussion document

 Where there is autonomic activation- sympathetic or parasympathetic, acupuncture provides an excellent starting point.
 Various types of acupuncture vary in effectiveness.
 At present we are using a Japanese style called “Kiiko” which directly targets the ANS.
 Good practitioners are able to pick whether a patient is in sympathetic or parasympathetic mode, and tailor treatment accordingly.

 Exercise is paramount to good control of symptoms, and aerobic exercise such as walking has been unequivocally established as being vital to control of the FMS symptoms.
 It is known that exercise is possibly the only way to control acetylcholine.
+Many exercise programs are counter-productive, and each program has to be tailored to each patient.

 It is with tertiary physiotherapy that long-term improvement usually starts to happen, although in some people just diet change may be sufficient to allow the body to deal with the other threats.
 There are a small number of physiotherapists adequately trained to identify and treat the mechanical and injured areas.
 This may lead to other exercise such as targeted pilates, yoga, Tai-Chi, and as the symptoms abate, exercise can be increased.
 Psychologists with specific knowledge of FMS are valuable in simply dealing with the psychological impact of the syndrome or in identifying repressed psychological trauma.
 There is a blurring of boundaries with PTSD, anxiety and depression with FMS and good management of these will reflect in better symptom control.

 Duloxetine (Cymbalta) has provided valuable relief to many FMS patients, its relief thought to occur by lifting the nor-adrenaline in the nerve transmitters, thus controlling pain as well as accompanying anxiety and depression.
-But the benefit can be noted far earlier than expected when using this type of medication, so it seems likely that its success is through an as-yet unknown pathway.
+But the benefit can be noted far earlier than expected when using this type of medication, so it seems likely that its success is through an as-yet unknown pathway, reducing neural sensitivity.
 Interestingly the generic version of this product simply is not as effective in pain control.
 Generics are not the same as the original products, which provides a possible area of research into exactly what is improving the pain, by looking closely at the 2 products.

 Frequently (and traditionally) the tricyclic (TCA) antidepressants are used with limited success.
 It is thought that these products turn off 2 of the TLRs.
 Unfortunately Duloxetine is not easy for FMS patients to take because of their hypersensitivity to medication, and TCA’s often cause tiredness.
 Morphine-like products should be avoided at all cost as these hypersensitize the already hypersensitive pathways, so a patient can end up dependent on drugs that really don’t work and are only increasing the problem.
 Low dose Naltrexone and Medicinal Marijuana are used by a number of patients, but as yet I cannot comment on safety or effectiveness.